-First thing to do is to go to Moodle’s download page and download the latest stable version of Moodle, At the moment of writing this article it is version 3.2.
+The first thing to do is to go to Moodle’s download page and download the latest stable version of Moodle, At the moment of writing this article it is version 3.2.
 You can also get the latest package of Moodle using Git.
-To do so we will be using the below command in ‘/opt’ directory:
+To do so we will be using the below command in the ‘/opt’ directory:

 The different versions of Moodle are stored in branches within this Git repository.
 This means that multiple versions of the Moodle code exist, with each version being known as a Git “branch.”
 To retrieve a list of all branches that are available on the remote code source, use:

 After fetching the branch list, set up your local repository to track the specific branch you want on the remote repository, in this case, MOODLE_32_STABLE: